Explanations¶

 Some other optional variables you can include are:

-The Document Validation UI can currently be used in three languages: German (DE), English (EN), and Spanish (ES).
-You can specify what the default language of the application will be in the .env
+The Document Validation UI can currently be used in three languages: German (de), English (en), and Spanish (es).
+As mentioned in the previous section, you can specify what the default language of the application will be in the .env file, like so:

 VUE_APP_I18N_LOCALE=